 Enabling DOL Cyber Security Compliance

-Information Shield has developed a tool to quickly define and document an information security program that can be tracked and validated.
+Many organizations that fall under the DOL cyber requirements are small business.
+These smaller organizations do not typically have the skills and resources to develop a cyber security program..
 Using ComplianceShield, organizations can quickly develop and defensible cyber security program that addresses all of the key cyber practices within the DOL guidance.
-By adopting our “Cyber Certification” baseline, organizations can formally document a complete set of internal controls that can be documented, tracked and ultimately verified by a third-party auditor (Item 3).
+By adopting our “Cyber Certification” baseline, organizations can formally document a complete set of internal controls that can be documented, tracked and ultimately verified by a third-party auditor (Item 3)

 An essential part of a “well documented” cyber security program (Item 1) is having a complete library of information security policies.
 In fact, the DOL highlights 18 specific policy topic areas, all of which are covered in the Common Policy Library (CPL).
 The ComplianceShield policy library will save hundreds of hours for organizations that must address this core requirement.
 In addition, a library of pre-built security roles and responsibilities (Item 4) enables rapid adoption and documentation of the essential cyber security organization.

 Using our Cyber Risk Score methodology, organizations can quickly measure, benchmark and track the results of their cyber programs.
 Management reports make it easy to identify cyber program gaps and remediate the gaps with expert guidance and pre-built tools and templates.
 Overall, the ComplianceShield platforms enables management to demonstrate that they are taking cyber security duties seriously.

 In addition to the compliance documentation and tracking features, ComplianceShield also involves employees and other personnel in the cyber security process.
 In integrated User Portal enables the company to distribute regular security awareness training (Item 7) to all employees and track the results.

 The Department of Labor suggests the following key cyber security practices.

 - Have a formal, well documented cybersecurity program.